CLARITY -- Comparing heterogeneous data using dissimiLARITY: Introduction

 \subsection{The purpose of CLARITY}

-Figure \ref{fig:sim} is a `graphical abstract' to illustrate what CLARITY is designed to detect.
-Rather than learning a model-based structure, it identifies features of one dataset that are anomalous in the second - marginalising out structures present in both.
+Figure \ref{fig:sim1} is a `graphical abstract' to illustrate what CLARITY is designed to detect.
+Rather than learning a model, CLARITY identifies features of one dataset that are anomalous in the second - marginalising out structures present in both.
+It does this from information on subjects, i.e. labelled entities on which we have data such as countries, languages, genes, etc. --- which are matched across datasets.
+It looks for structures --- that can be loosely thought of as clusters or shared variance components --- that are present in the second dataset, but were not in the first.
+It reports by identifying subjects with large residuals that `persist', i.e. can't be predicted from the first dataset, for a wide range of complexity of representation.

-CLARITY works with similarities.
-A `similarity' is a general measure of how close two elements are.
-A dissimilarity is treated as mathematically equivalent to a similarity in our representation.
-Unlike distances, dissimilarities need not be symmetric, nor satisfy other useful properties such as the triangle inequality.
+CLARITY works with dissimilarities (and equivalently, similarities), which until they are formally defined (see Section \ref{sec:methodsmath}), can be thought of as generalising distances between all pairs of items.
+Similarities can often be defined even when the data does not form a convenient space, e.g. neural spike trains \cite{victor1997metric} or genetic relatedness \cite{lawson_inference_2012}.
+Similarities are more general than covariances and make a richer representation than a tree --- all trees can be represented as a distance, but the converse is not true.
+They can be defined on regular feature matrices, or on richer spaces, and are robust to the inherent complexity of the data.
 However, the better chosen a similarity measure is, the better empirical performance can be expected.

-Comparison of similarity between entities is a general purpose tool.
-Similarities can often be defined even when the data does not form a convenient space, e.g. in neural spike trains \cite{victor1997metric} or genetic relatedness \cite{lawson_inference_2012}.
-Similarities are more general than covariances and make a richer representation than a tree - all trees can be represented as a distance, but the converse is not true.
-They can be defined on regular feature matrices, or on richer spaces, and are robust to the inherent complexity of the data.

 CLARITY should have wide application across many disciplines.
 The paper is written to allow non-specialists to gain insight into the approach and its correct interpretation.
-Users of the methodology should read the Results and Discussion section, which include a simulation as well as real examples that should be insightful for specialists and non-specialists of the application area.
+Users of the methodology should read the Results and Discussion section, which include simulated and real examples that should be insightful for specialists and non-specialists of the application area.
 Further mathematical justification and technical details are available in Methods.